Grow your business successfully

 Minimising the risk of business growth

 Your current success doesn't necessarily mean that you will automatically be able to seize new business opportunities.
-Every major move needs planning in the same way as a new business launch:
+Every major move needs planning in the same way as a new business launch.
+You should:

 - make sure that the new ideas suit your strengths and your vision of where the business is going

 Commit fully to your business strategy, even if it takes you out of your comfort zone.
 Be prepared to make difficult decisions, if necessary.
 For example, leaving suppliers you have become friends with.
 Unless you're prepared to do what it takes, you risk putting your business at a competitive disadvantage.